Do you remember the first time you held a snow globe?

 - You can’t go wrong with a dog or, better yet, an adorable playful puppy.

-- It’s also a great location for a box of apples or a miniature fairy garden.
+- It’s also a great location for a box of apples.

 - You could even make your own decorations like miniature pumpkins, acorns, or apples to attach to your tree branches.
 This sculpey clay is waterproof once you bake it.